mimischi/minio-dokku/README.md

 # Setup

-We are going to use the domain `minio.example.com` and dokku app `minio` for demonstration purposes.
+We are going to use the domain `minio.example.com` and Dokku app `minio` for demonstration purposes.
 Make sure to replace it.

 ## Create the app